kcalmond/b8kery/part1_OS_etcd.md

   * blueberry.almond.local 192.168.100.16
   * blackberry.almond.local 192.168.100.137
   * strawberry.almond.local 192.168.100.168

 ### NFS Mounts (for PV consumption)
 Using local Synology NAS (NFS shares) for mounting persistent file systems.
-For use in later configs...
-Each /etc/fstab config looked like this:
+For use in later configurations.
+Each /etc/fstab config looked like this. "b8kery-nfs" used for manual PV creation.
+Dynamic PVs using NFS-client-provisioner don't require a pre-config'd export on cluster nodes.

 ```
 ubuntu@blackberry:/mnt/synnfs-b8kery$ cat /etc/fstab